Every year Jews tell the story of the Exodus from Egypt at our seders.

 the state of

 Please email suggestions for how to improve this Monty Python Haggadah to firstname.lastname@example.org.
 This page may be reprinted for personal or family use, but it is NOT okay to reprint it or use it for commercial purposes without permission. (c) 2003, 2006.
-Thanks to the Coplan family and David Frank for their additions to make this haggadah even funnier (well, it's funny if you happen to enjoy Monty Python.)
+Thanks to the Coplan family, David Frank, and Marne Rochester for their additions to make this haggadah even funnier (well, it's funny if you happen to enjoy Monty Python.)

 If you liked this Haggadah , you might also enjoy the Facebook Haggadah and Grad Student Haggadah by Carl Elkin, and don't miss the Dr. Seuss-style Haggadah by Professor Eliezer Lorne Segal.
 Dave Barry co-wrote For This We Left Egypt.
 Also check out .If Moses Was on Facebook. produced by Shoot East and the video Darth Seder.